paritytech/cumulus/README.md

 ### Register the Parachain
 Go to [polkadot.js.org/apps/](https://polkadot.js.org/apps/) and register the parachain via the paraSudoWrapper.
 After registering, the collator should start producing blocks when the next era starts.

-**Note:** Change the parachain-id to 1862 when registering the parachain.
+**Note:** Change the parachain-id to 1862 when registering the parachain and do not forget to enable file upload if you perform drag and drop.
+If it is not enabled, Polkadot-js will interpred the path as a string and won't complain.
+But the registration will fail.

 ![image](https://user-images.githubusercontent.com/2915325/99548884-1be13580-2987-11eb-9a8b-20be658d34f9.png)